 More than 80% of mainstream investors consider environmental, social and governance (ESG) information when making investment decisions, according to a recent study from Oxford University.

 An energy management platform allows enterprise leaders to see a holistic view of energy consumption for each building and proactively make adjustments that reduce the carbon footprint while also minimizing costs.
 The best energy management systems rely on IoT sensors and automatically adjust lighting, temperature and other systems based on occupancy.
-Leaders can monitor real-time energy usage and view historical trends so they can make strategic decisions about energy procurement and consumption.
+Leaders can monitor real-time energy usage and view historical trends to make strategic decisions about energy procurement and consumption.
 For instance, they can take advantage of utility programs that allow them to voluntarily reduce their energy usage during peak times.
 They can also calculate the impact of implementing more energy-efficient heating and cooling systems over time.
 This helps them achieve their sustainability goals.

 Having all this information easily accessible and searchable within a digital platform improves transparency among many stakeholders and increases efficiency.

 Successful real estate management requires a comprehensive overview of every building, along with its square footage, occupancy, and costs.
 To comply with new IASB and FASB lease accounting standards, corporate real estate managers also need to maintain detailed records of all property and assets.
 That includes the lease terms, start and end date, owner and lessee.
 IWMS software allows real estate managers to store all relevant information in a single digital platform so they can visualize every space and asset in their portfolio and provide lease accounting information upon request.

 Within an IWMS, different departments can monitor and modify business processes — whether it’s space management, asset management or move management.
 Housing all of this information in one space creates a foundation for effective communication while reducing costs and improving efficiency.